tensorflow/minigo/README.md

 * Set up the cluster as above and start the nvidia driver installation daemonset
 * While the nvidia drivers are getting installed on the fleet, check the various hyperparameters and operating parameters:
-  * `go.py`, check the board size
   * `dual_net.py`, check the `get_default_hyperparams` function
-  * `player_wrapper.sh`, the invocation of `main.py selfplay` has the readout depth, game parallelism, etc.
+  * `player_wrapper.sh`, the invocation of `rl_loop.py selfplay` has the readout depth, game parallelism, resign threshold, etc.
-  * `strategies.py`, check the (currently static) resign threshold, the move threshold for move 'temperature' (affects deterministic play), and the max game depth.
+  * `strategies.py`, check the move threshold for move 'temperature' (affects deterministic play), and the max game depth.
-  * `main.py`, check the default params on 'gather'
   * `mcts.py`, check the noise density and the tree branching factor (lol good luck)
-  * `rl_loop.py`, check the cluster name, directory for tensorflow logs, and constants at the top of the file.
 * Seed the model directory with a randomly initialized model. (`python3 rl_loop.py bootstrap /path/to/where/you/want/new/model`)
-* Copy the model to the GCS bucket. (`gsutil cp /path/to/model* gs://bucket/models/` etc)
+* If you're getting various tensorflow RestoreOp shape mismatches, this is often caused by mixing up 9x9 vs. 19x19 in the various system parts.

 * Build your docker images with the latest version of the code, optionally bumping the version number in the Makefile.